User Experience and Customer Experience: Definitions, Roles, and Issues

 Definition and Scope of User Experience

-User experience refers to the quality of interaction between a user and a product, service, or system, digital or not.
-It encompasses two essential dimensions:
+User experience refers to the quality of interaction between a user and a product, service, or system, digital or otherwise.

 Usability